How IT Leaders Can Help Their Organizations Achieve Sustainability Goals

 Logitech’s Commitment to Sustainability

 At Logitech, equality and the environment are core values, and we’ve made great strides to ensure they are at the center of everything we do.
 Sustainability is core to every design decision from the moment raw materials are sourced to the end-of-life of a product.
-Our ultimate purpose is to create products that extend human capability and help all people pursue their passions in a way that is good for people and the planet.
+Our ultimate purpose is to extend human potential in work and play, in a way that is good for people and the planet.

-Logitech’s most recent annual sustainability report, titled FY23 Impact Report, marks the 15th reporting year for the company.
-The FY23 Impact Report intentionally reflects our expanded commitment and approach to measuring and understanding our impact and progress.
+Logitech’s most recent annual sustainability report, titled FY24 Impact Report, marks the 16th reporting year for the company.
+The FY24 Impact Report intentionally reflects our expanded commitment and approach to measuring and understanding our impact and progress.
 Transparency is critical.

 As a design-led company, we realize that the biggest opportunities to reduce environmental impact and enhance social impact arise early in the design process when key decisions about a product are made.
 Indeed, the sourcing and manufacture of materials, components, and products accounts for more than 50% of our total impact.
 So we reimagined our product development process to design for sustainability (DfS).